 If you’re among the many whose idea of heaven is enjoying a cold beer (or two) on a steamy summer day, head straight to one of these 13 craft breweries where you can relax outside and sample some of the Hudson Valley’s sensational suds.

 During the dog days of summer, Clemson’s outdoor seating area in Middletown transforms into a balmy oasis, thanks to a system that releases a cooling mist over the umbrella-shaded picnic tables.
-Vines growing up the brick wall and trellis canopy give the space a tropical vibe—the perfect atmosphere for sipping I Dream of Coconuts, a smooth cream ale with just the right amount of coconut flavor.
-The menu is also a dream: start off with the excellent black dirt onion dip and house-fried kettle chips, then dig into one of nine fan-fave burgers.
+Vines growing up the brick wall and trellis canopy give the space a, urban tropical vibe—the perfect atmosphere for sipping I Dream of Coconuts, a smooth cream ale with just the right amount of coconut flavor.
+The menu is also a dream: start off with the excellent black dirt onion dip and house-fried kettle chips, then dig into one of 10 fan-favorite burgers.
 We personally can’t get enough of the Big Bad Wolf (bacon, bacon aïoli, onion jam, Taylor ham, and smoked gouda) or The Hacksaw (beer cheese, bacon, jalapeños, onion fritz, and lettuce on a pretzel bun).

 Ancient Egyptians loved beer.
 Everyone, including kids, drank the nutritious, sweet brew daily.